-Trustpower has a 10-year consent to build a 48 turbine 130MW wind farm in South Taranaki.
-The consent includes a 13 kilometre 10kV transmission line from the site to Transpower’s Waverley substation and was issued in July 2017.
+Originally Transpower received a 10-year consent to build a 48 turbine 130MW wind farm in South Taranaki.
+The consent included a transmission line running from the site to Transpower’s Waverley substation and was issued in July 2017.
 Recently, an 11km 110kV transmission line was constructed to connect the wind farm to the national grid at the substation.
 The electricity produced by the wind farm has been purchased by Genesis Energy for a period of 20 years.

 The wind farm is in a great location to provide renewable electricity to meet growing demand and displace existing thermal generation with its high level of carbon emissions.
 The wind farm could avoid 337,400 tonnes of C02 per year if this electricity were to be generated from a coal-fired plant or 196,800 tonnes in avoided gas fire generation.

 In 2016 Trustpower received final court approval for the demerger and listing of its Australian and New Zealand wind businesses.
-Tilt Renewables is now responsible for the wind farms consent.
+Mercury is currently responsible for the wind farms consent and operation.